swcarpentry/python-novice-gapminder/episodes/02-variables.md

     single character.
 *   An item in a list is called an element.
 Whenever we treat a string as if it were a list, the string's elements are its individual characters.
-*   A slice is a part of a string (or, more generally, any list-like thing).
+*   A slice is a part of a string (or, more generally, a part of any list-like thing).
-*   We take a slice by using `[start:stop]`, where `start` is replaced with the index of the first element we want and `stop` is replaced with the index of the element just after the last element we want.
+*   We take a slice with the notation `[start:stop]`, where `start` is the integer index of the first element we want and `stop` is the integer index of the element _just after_ the last element we want.
-*   Mathematically, you might say that a slice selects `[start:stop)`.
 *   The difference between `stop` and `start` is the slice's length.
 *   Taking a slice does not change the contents of the original string.
-Instead, the slice is a copy of part of the original string.
+Instead, taking a slice returns a copy of part of the original string.

 ~~~
 atom_name = 'sodium'